dogedart/altcointip/README.md

   For the rest of the questions, you should simply hit the “ENTER” key through each prompt to accept the default values.
 This will remove some sample users and databases, disable remote root logins, and load these new rules so that MySQL immediately respects the changes we have made.

-Create a new MySQL database instance and run included SQL file [altcointip.sql](altcointip.sql) to create necessary tables.
-Create a MySQL user and grant it all privileges on the database.
-If you don't like to deal with command-line MySQL, use `phpMyAdmin`.

 ### Coin Daemons